TT375S/Crawling-ShortenedURL/README.md

 # Crawling-ShortenedURL
-Crawling twitter, github, etc… and collection short URL.
+Short URL collection  programs.

 For more details, see README.md in each directories of crawler.

 # Installation
-Need Python3 and selenium, and GoogleChrome.
+Need Python3 and selenium, and GoogleChrome for below example.
 ## For Mac

 Install python3.